balmli/no.almli.heatingcontroller/README.md

 - Turn socket on if 'low price' and off if 'high price'

+#### Average price condition

+The 'Current price is [x] percent above / below today's average' conditions will compare the current price to the average price for the whole day.

+##### Example

+Turn the socket for the water heater 'Off' when the price is 3 % higher than the average for the whole day, and 'On' otherwise.

+Needs one flow:

+- When: Utility price changed,
+- And: Current price is 3 percent above today's average
+- Then: Turn socket off, Else: Turn socket on

 #### Mode triggers

 The 'Home mode set to on', 'Home mode set to off', 'Home override set to on' and 'Home override set to off' will trigger based on changes to 'Home' and 'Home override' modes.